-- Integrate an inclusive, gender-transformative, survivor-centered and intersectional perspective on justice that is grounded in human rights and centers the lived experiences and needs of women and girls in all their diversity - both as victims and offenders. - Address the root causes of women's criminalisation by tackling systemic discrimination, colonial-era legal harms, patriarchal cultural norms and other structural injustices that disproportionately impact women and girls in all their diversity globally. - Promote legislative and policy reform to eliminate discriminatory laws, policies and practices, and to achieve de jure and de facto gender equality, including:
+- Integrate an inclusive, gender transformative, survivor-centred and intersectional perspective on justice that is grounded in human rights and centres the lived experiences and needs of women and girls in all their diversity - both as victims and offenders. - Address the root causes of women's criminalisation by tackling systemic discrimination, colonial-era legal harms, patriarchal cultural norms and other structural injustices that disproportionately impact women and girls in all their diversity globally. - Promote legislative and policy reform^{vi} to eliminate discriminatory laws, policies and practices, and to achieve de jure and de facto gender equality^{vii}, including: - a.
+Decriminalise offenses that disproportionately affect women and girls due to poverty, caregiving responsibilities, or social status, including disability status;^{viii} - b.
+Decriminalise consensual same-sex relations, sexual orientation and gender identity and expression, HIV status, psychosocial issues, and neurodivergence;

-1 Where we mention women and girls, we always refer to women, girls and gender non-conforming persons in all their diversity, including underrepresented, rural, indigenous, or displaced women and girls, widows, women with disabilities, and LGBTQI+ persons.
-This acknowledges the difference in experience and identities of women and girls of all ages, religions, ethnicities, classes, sexual orientations, gender characteristics, indigenous origins, employment status, HIV and health conditions, gender identities and expressions, cultural backgrounds, socio-economic status, civil status, disability status etc. Regardless of where they live and any other status that may affect how they live.
+1 Where we mention women and girls, we always refer to women, girls and gender non-conforming persons in all their diversity, including (but not limited to) underrepresented, rural, indigenous, or displaced women and girls, widows, women with disabilities, and LGBTQI+ persons.
+This acknowledges the difference in experience and identities of women and girls based on (intersections of) age, household and relationship status, indigeneity, race or ethnicity, civil status, HIV/AIDS status, health conditions, disability, immigration status, socioeconomic status, employment, sexual orientation, gender identity or expression, sex characteristics, and other characteristics.
+Regardless of where they live and any other status that may affect how they live.

-- a.
-Decriminalise offenses that disproportionately affect women and girls due to poverty, caregiving responsibilities, or social status, including disability status - b.
-Decriminalise consensual same-sex relations, gender identity and expression, HIV status, psychosocial issues, and neurodivergence - c.
-Legalizing and expanding access to safe abortion, and sexual and reproductive care and services - d.
-Decriminalise sex work by recognising sex work as work and expand labour protections - e.
-Guarantee equal rights in marriage, divorce, custody, inheritance, and land ownership - Implement measures for state and private sector accountability and compliance: end impunity, close legal loopholes, ensure consistent enforcement of protective laws, implement effective and independent oversight mechanisms and monitoring, and enforce sanctions. - Invest in comprehensive, disaggregated and intersectional data on women's and girls' access to justice and representation in legal systems and procedures - including women in detention -, and in the judiciary.
-Ensure improved and harmonized statistics on gender-based violence, and analyses of the gendered impact and implementation of laws and policies, and enforcement gaps. - Take accelerated and concrete measures to ensure climate justice and intergenerational justice by correcting and redistributing the uneven impact of the climate crisis on women and girls, especially those in the Global South and from Indigenous, rural and marginalized communities, and future generations, and demand Global North and private sector accountability.
+- c.
+Legalizing and expanding access to safe abortion, and sexual and reproductive care and services; - d.
+Decriminalise sex work by recognising sex work as work and expand labour protections; - e.
+Guarantee equal rights in marriage, divorce, custody, inheritance, and land ownership^{ix}. - Implement measures for state and private sector accountability and compliance: end impunity, close legal loopholes, ensure consistent enforcement of protective laws, implement effective and independent oversight mechanisms and monitoring, and enforce sanctions. - Invest in comprehensive, disaggregated and intersectional data on women's and girls' access to justice and representation in legal systems and procedures - including women in detention -, and in the judiciary.
+Ensure improved and harmonized statistics on sexual and gender-based violence, and analyses of the gendered impact and implementation of laws and policies, and enforcement gaps.^x - Take accelerated and concrete measures to ensure climate justice and intergenerational justice by correcting and redistributing the uneven impact of the climate crisis on women and girls, especially those in the Global South and from Indigenous, rural and marginalized communities, and future generations, and demand Global North and private sector accountability.^{xi}